 For recipes to make with applesauce, check out:

-- 3 lbs. apples (I prefer using a mix of Golden Delicious, Fuji, McIntosh, or Gala)
+- 3 lb apples - I prefer using a mix of Golden Delicious, Fuji, Macintosh, or Gala

 - Prepare the apples by slicing and coring them-- no need to peel, unless you want to.

 - Place the sliced apples, water and cinnamon in a large pot or saucepan set over medium heat.

 - Cover and cook for 15-20 minutes or until tender.